-OEE software tracks key performance indicators in manufacturing environments.
+OEE software is a composite KPI that tracks three main key performance indicators in manufacturing environments.
 With routine measuring, OEE can pave the way for improved productivity, quality, and equipment performance.
 It incorporates measures for quality, performance, and availability, thereby providing a comprehensive look into how a line, machine, shift, or other key attribute is performing compared to its full potential.
 In other words, OEE gives manufacturers an indication of how productive their plant or process is.

 Until recently, companies have been able to loosely track performance indicators, monitoring isolated measures such as yield, scrap, and throughput.
 Now, however, OEE software puts the whole story together.
 It looks at: